-The project team resource management is your approach to staffing the project.
+Consider the project management team–the members who are directly involved in the day-to-day activities.
+Plus, there is the project team–the individuals who perform the project work.
 How will you acquire the staff?
 Will you have input into the staffing or will the staff be preassigned?
 When will the human resources be available?
 What is the availability of each person for the project’s duration?
-When will you release each resource?
+Lastly, when will you release each resource?

 Think ahead.
-How do you plan to train and develop your project team?
-What team building exercises will you use?
+How will you train and develop your project team?
+What team-building exercises will you use?
 Will you utilize external resources to train your team?
-Don't forget your virtual resources.
+And don't forget about the virtual resources.

 Lastly, rewards and recognition may be included.
 Will the project manager recognize individuals as well as the team?
 If so, on what basis?
-When will the recognitions and rewards occur?
+Additionally, when will the recognitions and rewards occur?

 In some projects, your team resources may be preassigned.
-You had no voice in the selection of your team.
-Some individuals may lack the experience, skills, and knowledge needed for success.
+You did not choose your team.
+And these individuals may lack the experience, skills, and knowledge needed for success.
 Furthermore, some team members may have some attitude problems.
-I've have some tips for you in my post — How to Deal with Preassigned Project Resources.
+I have some tips for you in my post — How to Deal with Preassigned Project Resources.

 The physical resources may include things such as supplies, materials, computers, copiers, network cabling, and physical rooms.
 Document these requirements.

-When assigned your next project, make time to develop a resource management plan including your human resource management plan and your physical resource management plan.
-Be the leader that transforms each group of individuals into a high-performing team.
+When assigned your next project, develop a resource plan.
+Furthermore, be the leader that transforms each group of individuals into a high-performing team.

 Related article: Risk Management Techniques and Tips for HR Professionals